Athanasius III Dabbas: Life

 In 1716 the reigning Patriarch Cyril V Zaim made he too a Roman Catholic profession of faith and was received in communion with Rome on May 9, 1718.
 After Cyril's decision, Athanasius declared himself Orthodox, leading the Orthodox party to which he remained faithful to his own death.

 On 16 January 1720 Cyril V Zaim died and, after a try of the Ecumenical Patriarch of Constantinople to appoint an own bishop as Patriarch, Athanasius was finally proclaimed Patriarch of Antioch, winning also over the candidature, in Damascus, of the pro-Catholic Euthymios Saifi, a friend of Cyril Zaim.
 During his four years of patriarchate, he preferred to live in Aleppo rather than in Damascus where there was the Patriarchal See.
 He died in Aleppo on 13 July 1724.
+Following his death, there wouldn’t be another ethnically Arab Patriarch of Antioch until Meletius II in 1899.